serodriguez68/react-cheatsheet-udemy-2019/README.md

 The code is invalid because by the time our action object get to a reducer we won't have fetched the data from the API and the payload is actually a promise (not data).

-### Syncrhronous vs Asynchonous action creators
+### Synchronous vs Asynchronous action creators
+- Synchronous: a "vanilla" function that returns an action immediately.
-- Sync: supported by default
+- Asynchronous: some action creator that needs time to resolve.
+NEEDS middleware (not supported by default in Redux).
-- Async: needs middleware. all network request
+All network requests fall into this category.

 ----------------------------------------------------------------
 Note: to edit any of the diagrams go to